jangorecki/dwtools/README.md

 ### db

 Function provides simple database interface.
 It handles DBI drivers, was tested with Postgres and SQLite, also RODBC (any odbc connection) might be supported already but it was not tested.
 NoSQL support in dev.
 In ETL terms where `data.table` serves as `transformation` layer, the dwtools `db` function serves `extraction` and `loading` layers.
+`?db`

 ``` {.r}
 # setup db connection